m0ppers/nuklear-glfw-vulkan/README.md

 `xxd` should be installed on linux out of the box.
 For windows it was part of the git distribution.

+## Compatibility

+- works on Windows and Linux
+- Android support in progress (input events a bit off)

 ## Building the project

 - Clone repo